ExchangeBC/concierge/docs/FUNCTIONAL_SPEC.md

 And clicks "Next"
 Then the User is directed to the sign up: step 3 page for Public Sector Buyers.

-###### Scenario: User supplies email address already associated with a Public Sector Buyer account when signing up for a Public Sector Buyer account
+###### Scenario: User supplies email address already associated with an account when signing up for a Public Sector Buyer account
 Given the User is viewing the sign up: step 2 page for Public Sector Buyers
 And the User has an active account
 When the User enters a valid email address and password (and password confirmation) correctly
 And clicks "Next"
 Then the User is directed to the sign up: step 3 page for Public Sector Buyers.

-###### Scenario: User supplies email address already associated with a Public Sector Buyer account and has completed the registration process
+###### Scenario: User supplies email address already associated with an account and has completed the registration process for a Public Sector Buyer account
 Given the User is viewing the sign up: step 4 page for Public Sector Buyers
 And the User has an active account
 When the User clicks "Create Account"